GGPoker Moves International Players Over to Isle of Man Gaming License

 The growing online poker room has moved all players on its “dot-com” skin over to this new license.
 This includes players from Canada, South and Central America, and Asia.

-“GGPoker’s acquisition of a license issued by the Isle of Man Gambling Supervision Commission is part of our continuous licensing-optimization efforts,” said Paul Burke, General Manager of NSUS Limited, parent company of GGPoker.
+“GGPoker’s acquisition of a license issued by the Isle of Man Gambling Supervision Commission is part of our continuous licensing-optimization efforts,” said Paul Burke, Senior Manager, Content & PR, NSUS Ltd, parent company of GGPoker.

 “It is another step towards better serving and protecting all GGPoker players, by acquiring a tier-1 license for our ggpoker.com player base,” he went on to say.
 “We have very strong player protection measures in place, especially for player funds, and acquiring this tier-1 license is further evidence of our commitment to such efforts.”